AdobeDocs/analytics-platform.en/help/reporting-activity-manager/reporting-activity-overview.md

 <!-- update for CJA -->

 To manage reporting activity, you must have the Product Admin role.
-For more information, see [Product Admin role](/help/admin/cja-access-control.md#product-admin-role) in [Customer Journey Analytics Access Control](/help/admin/cja-access-control.md).
+For more information, see [Customer Journey Analytics Access Control](/help/technotes/access-control.md).

 ## View reporting activity